-Incidents which would be considered as serious, hence result in higher level sanctions would include:
+Incidents which would be considered as serious, hence result in higher level sanctions and immediate referral to a member of SLT, would include:

-- · Violent and aggressive behaviour towards other pupils
+- Violent and aggressive behaviour towards other pupils

-- · Verbal or physical behaviour of staff
+- · Persistent negative verbal behaviour towards staff

+- Physical behaviour towards staff

 - Theft

 - · Defiance of authority

-- · Deliberate damage to property
+- Deliberate damage to property

-- · Tampering with safety equipment
+- Tampering with safety equipment

 - · Racial abuse or harassment

 - Sexual harassment

 - · Plus, any other incidents of extreme behaviour

-The Head teacher may use exclusion as a sanction for serious acts of inappropriate behaviour.
-When used, the reason for exclusion must be explained to the child and their parent(s), recorded in the behaviour file and must follow DFE guidelines.
+The Head teacher may use suspension as a sanction for serious acts of inappropriate behaviour.
+When used, the reason for suspension must be explained to the child and their parent(s), recorded in the behaviour file and must follow DFE guidelines.